BradleyA/git-TEST-commit-automation/hooks/README.md

     git add TEST/sample.sh/SA-setup.sh  #  Include test case direcory in Git repository git commit -m 'initial commit'

 You will notice that the 'git commit' command triggered a search for test cases and '...No test case directory found in TEST/sample.sh/TEST/SA-setup.sh' message.
+After running 'git add TEST/sample.sh/SA-setup.sh', the Git hook, post-commit, was looking for TEST/sample.sh/TEST/SA-setup.sh/ directory to test SA-setup.sh.
+Since the directory was not found an INFOrmation massage was displayed.

 **Make a change to sample.sh and execute test case when running 'git commit'**